-Event details are correct as of May 24 2017, but may change at short notice due to weather or other unexpected circumstances.
+!Event details are correct as of October 2017, but may change at short notice.
 Please check the official event website for the most up-to-date information before planning your trip.

 The Forsyth Farmers’ Market is held almost every Saturday in the southern end of Forsyth Park, 9am-1pm.

 The weekly market was established in 2009.
 Vendors sell locally produced food and plants, most of which they have grown or made themselves.
 The market aims to promote community engagement and to raise awareness of food access issues and sustainable agriculture.

 Markets are planned for most weekends in 2017, from January 7 through mid December.
 See the Forsyth Farmers’ Market website for more details.

 Unity 5K on MLK 5K & Music Festival, 2018 event TBC.
 Fundraising 5K race through the Historic and Victorian Districts, with a start/finish line music festival in Forsyth Park.
 This event benefits Blessings in a Book Bag, which distributes food to struggling families.
 Registration required for the race.
 More details

 Georgia Day Parade, Friday February 9 2018.
 Annual costumed and musical parade commemorating the founding of Georgia in 1733, beginning at Forsyth Park and continuing along Bull Street to City Hall.
 Free to attend.
 More details

 Race For Preservation, Saturday February 24 2018.
 5K and 10K races, beginning and ending at Forsyth Park, benefit the Historic Savannah Foundation, which works towards the preservation of the city.
 Registration is required.
 See the event website for more details.